These Hacks for Challenging Negative Thoughts (While Working a Job You Hate) Will Change Your Life

-The simple realization that I didn't truly hate my work and that I am still more productive than most new entrepreneurs helped me to let go of my anger and stuckness and I began to celebrate.
+The simple realization that I didn't truly hate my work and that I was still more productive than most new entrepreneurs helped me to let go of my anger and stuckness and I began to celebrate.

 So, yes, I encourage you to dig deep and get very real with yourself about why you're unhappy.